slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Love me when I least deserve it, because that’s when I really need it.' -- Swedish proverb*

+> *'That’s what careless words do.
+They make people love you a little less.' -- Arundhati Roy*

+> *'It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill.' -- Emilie Autumn*

 > *'The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

-> *'First you see the virtues.
+First you see the virtues.
 Then the flaws.
-For a long and deep relationship, values must match.' -- EF*
+For a long and deep relationship, values must match.

 > *'Men experience many passions in a lifetime.
 One passion drives away the one before it.' -- Paul Newman*